c-ehrlich/vocab-learn-order/README.md

 ### Deployment

 * backend to heroku
+create a new heroku app
-heroku git:remote -a <name of heroku app>
+fill out the environment variables in heroku's web ui (see sample.env for a reference) heroku git:remote -a <name of heroku app>
 git subtree push --prefix backend heroku main
 * frontened to gh-pages (?)

 * how to do that from the command line in this single repo

 ## Reflection